Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 A wild swim in Janet’s Foss in Malham, the Yorkshire Dales

-I will start off with a reminder that these are our top 5 wild swimming spots for KIDS!
+I will start off with a reminder that these are some of our favourite wild swimming spots for KIDS!
 And whilst some will offer a full swim opportunity for the grown ups, some will offer a ‘shallow end of the pool’ style dip.

 Don’t worry, I’ll tell you which is which!